-Many people with spinal cord injuries use the GRIT Freedom Chair to move beyond the pavement.
-The chair is appropriate for riders with a wide range of injury levels.
+Many people with spinal cord injuries use the GRIT Freedom Chair to move beyond, This offroad wheelchair is appropriate for riders with a wide range of injury levels.
 Some riders use it completely independently, while others may receive assistance.
-Meet a few of our riders with SCI below, and continue on to learn more about how people with spinal cord injuries use our all-terrain wheelchairs to get and stay active.
+Meet a few GRIT riders with SCI below, and continue on to learn more about how those with a spinal cord injury use our all-terrain wheelchairs to get and stay active.

 —Jeremy, T4-T5 paraplegic

 "The GRIT Freedom Chair has given us a plethora of opportunities to workout.
 We can now take trails that once weren't accessible."

 "Spent three days off the grid camping… getting around definitely would not have been easy for me without my GRIT Freedom Chair."

 —Evita, T12 paraplegic

 "We’ve been hiking everyday for the past couple of weeks, over a lot of hills and through more mud than I ever thought possible."

 —Ty, C5 quadriplegic

 "Crushed it on the 1st grade field trip today… It was amazing to be a normal mom at school with my girl.
 Plus it was a killer cardio workout!"